 Mathias is an Associate at MACN where he assists in managing MACN’s regional Collective Action project in South Asia and in developing and implementing compliance and capacity building tools.

 Mathias holds an MSc in Global Development from Copenhagen University.
 Prior to joining the MACN, he worked as a consultant, supporting donors and civil society organizations in the fight against corruption and organized crime.

-Flora speaks English, French and Spanish and is currently studying an M.Sc. in Security Risk Management at the University of Copenhagen.
-She holds a B.Sc. in International Relations and Business Management from the University of Aberdeen, Scotland
+Flora speaks English, French and Spanish and holds an M.Sc. in Security Risk Management from the University of Copenhagen and a B.Sc. in International Relations and Business Management from the University of Aberdeen.